rencewang/personal-arial/src/content/posts/2018-04-04-the-prestige.md

 ## Final Words

-My favorite part is the monologue:
+My favorite part of the whole film is the monologue:

 > “Now you're looking for the secret... but you won't find it, because of course you're not really looking.
 You don't really want to know.
 You want to be fooled.”